egeeamu/voskhod/README.md

 2- Filter raw input data (uncompressed fastq files) before denovo assembly.
 If you have multiple R1 and R2 files, concatenate them into one "big" R1 & one "big" R2.  (e.g. cat *R1* > bigR1.fastq)
-The files must be in "./raw_input/assembly"
+The input files must be in "./raw_input/assembly"

 > ./02_filtering_raw_data_denovo.sh

-this will generate input files filtered for quality in ./cleaned_input/assembly
+this will generate input files filtered for quality in ./cleaned_input/assembly (synchronized R1 and R2 files when Paired-End sequencing is selected)

 3- Launch Denovo Trinity assembly (selecting the correct value when requested):
 -Cores to use : the number of core on your computer available for the analysis